You are reading

 CetraRuddy Architecture designed the skyscraper and unveiled the latest design.
 The building is being developed by LargaVista, in collaboration with Baron Property Group.

 While permits were initially filed for the construction of a new building in April 2023 at 29-00 Queens Blvd., alternatively listed as 29-10 Northern Blvd. or 30-25 Queens Blvd., work there had been stalled for an extended period of time.
 However, work there now appears to be back on track, with permits filed there for temporary power and lighting for the construction of a new building on Sunday, June 29.
-While occupancy was originally scheduled to begin in June 2026, it remains to be seen whether a revised construction timeline will be provided.
+While occupancy was originally scheduled to begin in June 2026, it is now expected to be completed in early 2028.

 29-00 Queens Blvd. in Long Island City.
 Via Google Maps